eintim/crypto-tools/README.md

 - **Vigenere**: Encrypt like Caesar, but fancier

 ## Download
-Executables are availible [here](https://github.com/eintim/crypto-tools/releases) on Github.
+Executables are available [here](https://github.com/eintim/crypto-tools/releases) on Github.

 ## Usage
 Simply start the executable.